virtualstores/ios-sdk/ios.md

 ## Installation

-###Using as a dependency
+#### Using as a dependency

 `Using Swift 5.5`

 1. Using Xcode 13 go to File > Add packages...
 2. Paste the project URL in search bar: [https://github.com/virtualstores/ios-sdk](https://github.com/virtualstores/ios-sdk)
+3. Use release verion `0.0.7`
-3. Click on next and select the project target
+4. Click on next and select the project target

 If you have doubts, please, check the following links: